 The teacher will then go on to model how to plan and write an innovated version of the text, using the structure and toolkit features studied in the modelled text.
 Shared writing is key at this stage.
 Children are actively involved with this process, which is called Innovation.

-Finally, the children will write their own version, using the planning grid and toolkit features that have been embedded during the imitation and innovation sequence of lessons.
-The class teacher can support with editing.
-This process is called Invention.
+During this phase, the teacher and the children begin to change aspects of the model text using their own ideas.
+They explore the text using different characters, settings or events and new ideas for descriptive language whilst sticking closely to the underlying structure.
+It is during this phase that the children work using their toolkits learned in the imitation phase.
+The toolkits, based on the features and ingredients of the model text, remind children of the different strategies they could use in their stories and helps them to see the progress they are making.